Gun control advocates call for new gun laws at rallies

-Gun control advocates have rallied around the country, seeking to pressure Congress to tighten the nation’s gun laws after the recent mass shootings in Texas, Ohio and California.
+Gun control advocates rallied around the country on Saturday, seeking to pressure Congress to tighten the nation’s gun laws after the recent mass shootings in El Paso, Texas, Dayton, Ohio and Northern California.

-Dozens of demonstrators gathered in Providence, Rhode Island.
-Some held up signs that said, “Disarm Hate,” ”Enough” and “No One Needs a Weapon of War at Home.”
+Demonstrators in Providence, Rhode Island, where several dozen people gathered.
+Some held signs that said, “Disarm Hate,” ”Enough” and “No One Needs a Weapon of War at Home.”
+In Baltimore, activists organized a march.

 Protesters in Charleston, West Virginia, carried signs that called for changing Congress if it didn’t change gun laws.